bermarte/js-quiz/planning/backlog.md

   - _When the user starts the quiz, one single question is shown at a time._

 - [x] A user can see all the questions of the quiz
-  - _When the user starts the quiz, all the question are shown._
+  - _When the user starts the quiz, all the questions are shown._

 - [x] The user can select one possible answer at a time
   - _Different possible answers are shown; The user can select only one._

+- [x] The user can answer to all the questions
+  - _All the questions are shown; The user can answer to all of them._

 - [x] The user confirms the choice
   - _The user made a selection._